Matchstick Square Puzzle - Move 3 matches to make 4 squares

 If you wish, you may go through our solution that won't just be the steps.

 We will explain the why's and how's of the systematic steps that finally reach the solution.

 The process of solving a problem is more important than the solution itself.

-If you are aware, you may skip the section and move on to the solution directly.
+If you are aware of the fundamental general concepts of matchstick puzzle solving, you may skip the following section and move straight on to the solution.
+To skip, just click here.

 Fundamental concept in a figure of geometric shapes made up of matchsticks